-And even as GLOBAL GOVVIES continue under some pressure (outside the data influence in the GILT) in the face of the US EQUITIES recovery (also based on last week's stressors abating in a way that ended a sharp brief 'haven' rally), continued weak data will likely provide some support on selloffs.
-This is also apparent in EMERGING CURRENCIES that are under some pressure despite the continued US EQUITIES bid (more on all that below.)
+GLOBAL GOVVIES continue under some pressure (outside the data influence in the GILT) in the face of the US EQUITIES recovery (also based on last week's stressors abating in a way that ended a brief GOVVIES sharp 'haven' rally.)

+Yet the anticipated weak data will likely provide some support on selloffs, as we are seeing at present.
+This is also apparent in EMERGING CURRENCIES that were under some pressure early this week despite the continued US EQUITIES bid (more on all that below.)